-Oxford College offers an orientation program the weekend prior to the start of fall semester.
-All new students are required to attend to become familiar with the campus, meet members of the faculty, and register for the fall semester.
+Oxford College offers an orientation program prior to the start of fall semester.
+All new students are required to attend in order to become familiar with the campus, meet members of the faculty, and register for classes.
 New students will be informed about dates and locations of orientation activities.
-Parents are urged to attend events on the first day of the orientation program, meet the faculty and administration, and become acquainted with the educational philosophy of Oxford College.
+Parents are urged to attend events on the first day of orientation, meet the faculty and administration, and become acquainted with the educational philosophy of Oxford College.
 Students entering Oxford College spring semester have a one-day orientation program the Sunday before classes start.